ethereumdegen/ethereum-login/README.md

 # ethereum-login

+## Foreward
+Typically, websites and apps use email addresses as digital identifiers in apps.
+These are paired with passwords or with OAuth to validate ownership.
+This creates many headaches including password management (bad for users and for developers, great for hackers) and including reliance on third party servers.
+[I dislike building a password management system for every app.
+I dislike remembering all of my passwords and fearing that they will be broken.]

+However, it is now easy to ditch emails and passwords out and instead provide a more elegant, safer, and simpler option.
+Many more online users are creating Ethereum accounts.
+These accounts can 'securely sign' in order to prove their identity.
+This can be used as the basis for an authentication system for websites; one that doesn't even need to talk to the blockchain but can rely simply on mathematics.

+## Intro
 Allow users to authenticate themselves to your websites and apps  without relying on passwords and without relying a centralized corporation such as Google, Twitter or Facebook.
 Instead, users can use an Ethereum account that they control.

 Those users will need to use a plugin such as Metamask or a browser such as Mist in order to authenticate themselves in this way.
 Any web3 enabled browser will work.
 There are many advantages including: